bseltz-cohesity/scripts/python/isilonCFTtest/README.md

 ## Run the test

-If there are no existing snapshots, you can simply run the test:
+If there are no existing snapshots, you can simply run the test and the first snapshot will be created:

 ```bash
 ./isilonCFTtest.py -i myisilon \